Taunggyi Township: Borders

 Formerly, the northern half of Hopong Township was part of Mong Kung Township (Mongkaung Township).

 Demographics

 2014

 The 2014 Myanmar Census reported that Taunggyi Township had a population of 381,639.
-The population density was 350.1 people per km².
+The population density was 350.1 people per km2.
 The census reported that the median age was 26.2 years, and 95 males per 100 females.
 There were 82,604 households; the mean household size was 4.3.

+Education

+The largest high school is Basic Education High School No. 4 Taunggyi.